tldr-pages/tldr/pages/windows/attrib.md

 `attrib /S /D`

-- Add read-only attribute to file:
+- Add the read-only attribute to a file:

 `attrib +R {{document.txt}}`

-- Remove system and hidden atrtibute of a file:
+- Remove the system and hidden atrtibutes of a file:

 `attrib -S -H {{document.txt}}`

-- Add hidden attribute to a folder:
+- Add the hidden attribute to a folder:

 `attrib +H {{path\to\folder}}`